-Students are to only access course related sites on the internet; no social networking, instant messaging, email, etc., are allowed during class, laboratory, or clinical time.
-This includes the use of PCs, laptops, mobile phones, etc. Students may perform these types of activities during designated breaks.
-Student may perform online assignments at clinical with the prior approval of WC and clinical faculty.
+Students may only access course-related sites on the internet; no social networking, instant messaging, email, etc., are allowed during class, laboratory, or clinical time.
+This includes the use of PCs, laptops, mobile phones, etc. Students may perform these types of activities during designated breaks or as instructed by faculty.
+Students may perform online assignments in class or clinical with the prior approval of WC and/or clinical faculty.

 The student laboratory is considered contaminated as we work with human blood and body fluids.
-If a student chooses to use cell phone or tablet applications during the laboratory component of the course, these items must have a protective cover that can be disinfected at the conclusion of the activity.
+If a student chooses to use cell phone or tablet applications during the laboratory component of the course, these items must be disinfected at the conclusion of the activity.

-If a cell phone is used during any testing situation or during test review, it will be considered an act of academic dishonesty.
+If a cell phone is used during any testing situation or during test review, it will be considered an act of academic dishonesty unless the instructor has approved such use.
 Electronic communication devices may be used in the clinical setting for appropriate purposes only.
 These devices should be securely stored and used only during approved break times.
 These purposes will be determined by the clinical instructor.
 Tape recorders, PDAs, cameras and other recording devices are not to be used in the clinical setting for recording or photographing protected patient information.